-Overall, it is clear that the benefits of the continued use of the chromates in wash primers significantly outweigh the residual risks from continued use.
+Overall, it is clear that the benefits of the continued use of strontium chromate in bonding primers significantly outweigh the residual risks from continued use.

-Additionally, the use of the chromates in wash primers is required to ensure the operational capabilities of the military and the ability to comply with international obligations as partner nations including at the UK level, EU level and in a wider field, e.g. with NATO.
+Additionally, the use of bonding primers containing strontium chromate is required (and may be required beyond 12 years) to ensure the operational capabilities of the military and the ability to comply with international obligations as partner nations including at the UK level, EU level and in a wider field, e.g. with NATO.